chaitanya0411/bitcoin_miner/README.md

 ./project1 <IP_ADDRESS OF SERVER>
 ```

- **Note : Mined Bit Coins and corresponing hash value will be printed on server only.**
+ **Note : Mined Bit Coins and corresponing hash value will be printed only on server.**

 # Implementation Details